 Beyond brackets

-If 2026 follows the TCJA sunset path, brackets may not be the only moving part.
-Here is a quick checklist of other things that could change (depending on what Congress does):
+For 2026, brackets are not the only moving part.
+Here is a quick checklist of other things to keep an eye on:

 - Child Tax Credit rules and phaseouts